How to Use Get Parameters in URL’s Using Laravel

 Conclusion

-In this article, we covered several powerful tools provided by Laravel for handling URL-based parameters in web applications.
-We looked at different methods for retrieving parameters from the query string, reading them from curly brace-marked segments of the URL, passing them directly to a controller, and auto-injecting a model instance based on a route parameter.
-With these tools at your disposal, you can create dynamic and flexible web applications with ease.
+In this article, we covered several methods for handling URL parameters in Laravel applications.
+We looked at methods for retrieving parameters from the query string, reading them from curly brace-marked route segments in the URL, passing them directly to a controller, and finally we covered auto-injecting a model instance based on a route parameter.